Gordian Knot

 Unlike fable, true myth has few completely arbitrary elements.
 This myth taken as a whole seems designed to confer legitimacy upon a dynasty change in this central Anatolian kingdom.

 To judge from the myth, apparently the new dynasty was not immemorially ancient, but had widely-remembered origins in a local, but non-priestly "outsider" class, represented by the peasant Gordias in his oxcart.
+Other Greek myths legitimize dynasties by right of conquest, but the legitimizing oracle in this myth suggests that the previous dynasty had been a race of priest-kings allied to the oracle deity.

-A Gordian Knot can be created from a Torus Tube
+A Gordian Knot can be created from a Torus

 which looks like a donut or a sphere that turns in from one side

-and comes out the other in a perpetual motion.
+and comes out the other in a perpetual motion

 Sacred geometry, - an ancient mystery schools teaching, stressed the one force or consciousness behind existence through the laws of geometry, made extensive.